bracesoftware/DETUtils-Old/README.md

-# SA:MP-STD Utilities | List of includes:
+# SA:MP-STD Utilities | Information
-List of *stdlibEx* includes.
+Hi!
+Welcome to *SA:MP-STD Utilities* "read me" file.
+Below, you can find information about each library:
 # a_commands
 SA:MP Commands - a "built-in" fast and easy way to create commands.